A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Experimental Results and Discussions

 \subsection{Results Based on Individual Data Augmentation}

 We next adopt ResNet-GRU as the acoustic model to compare the system performances, as listed in Table~\ref{result2}, when applying four data augmentation approaches, namely ACS, MCS, TDM, and TFM, individually.
-All four augmentation approaches generate a similar size of training data.
+All four augmentation approaches generate a similar size of training data for about 55 hours.

-We can make the following observations: (i) all four metrics yields gains except for the $\emph{LE}_{\text{CD}}$ metric of the TFM approach.
-Since only several hours of audio data is available, applying masks on log mel-spectrogram features may not bring performance gain to the SSL task, which has also been observed in \cite{zhang2019data}; (ii) the ACS and MCS approaches achieve consistent improvements for both SED and SSL metrics.
-This demonstrates that increasing DOA representations is very effective for the SELD task.
-The ACS approach can be applied to all sound event segments in the development data set, while the MCS approach can only be applied to the non-overlapping and non-moving sound event segments.
+We can make the following observations: (i) all four metrics yield gains except for the $\emph{LE}_{\text{CD}}$ metric of the TFM approach.
+Since only several hours of audio data is available, applying masks on log Mel-spectrogram features may not bring performance gain to the SSL task, which has also been observed in \cite{zhang2019data}; (ii) the ACS and MCS approaches achieve consistent improvements for both SED and SSL metrics.
+This demonstrates that increasing the diversity of DOA representations is very effective for the SELD task.
+The ACS approach can be applied to complete signals in the development data set, while the MCS approach can only be applied to audio segments containing non-overlapping and non-moving sound events.
 Thus the overall performance $\emph{SELD}_{\rm score}$ of the ACS approach is slightly better than that of the MCS approach; and (iii) for the TDM approach, both SED and SSL metrics improve even though no new DOA presentation is generated, indicating mixing two non-overlapping sound signals in the time domain helps model robustness to unseen samples.
 In summary for the ResNet-GRU system with no data augmentation, ACS, MCS, TDM, and TFM individually yield 32.5\%, 30.0\%, 22.5\%, and 10.0\% relative SELD score reductions, respectively.